search-opt-crew/DISCOTANGO/README.md

 - [ ] timeout or fixed iteration count
   - requires alg to keep some state somehow
-- [ ] Matrix ops: ALTAS & its variants
+- [ ] Matrix ops: ATLAS & its variants
 - [ ] Multi-CPU
 - [ ] Multi-process/threads
 - [ ] use GPU